top of page

 Sylvia Rose

-Wheat, barley, millet and rice are the four ancient grains, going back to the Neolithic agrarian revolution c.
+Wheat, barley, millet and rice are four of the ancient grains, going back to the Neolithic agrarian revolution c.
 10,000 BCE.
-Ancient grains are considered to be minimally changed since the days of early agriculture.
+Ancient grains are those which have minimally changed since the days of early agriculture.

 a chick with part of mother head, eating grains